 Finally, in late 2020, Penske Logistics made a significant investment in the future of its dedicated contract carriage business by completing its acquisition of Black Horse Carriers.
 This acquisition was highly complementary to its existing services offering in the food, grocery, retail, bakery, dairy, CPG, manufacturing, and automotive industries.

 Penske is Always Moving Forward

 At Penske Transportation Solutions, we move the things that move the world forward.
 We continue to invest, grow and provide the innovative transportation and supply chain solutions needed by our customers around the globe.

-Penske Truck Leasing is a leading transportation services provider that operates and maintains a fleet of more than 327,000 vehicles.
+Penske Truck Leasing is a leading transportation services provider that operates and maintains a fleet of approximately 330,000 vehicles.
 We offer full-service truck leasing, contract fleet maintenance, commercial and consumer truck rentals, and used truck sales.
-We serve our customers through an expansive network of over 776 service locations in North America.
+We serve our customers through an expansive network of approximately 790 service locations in North America.

-Combined, Penske Transportation Solutions, headquartered in Reading, Pennsylvania, has businesses that generate more than $9 billion in annual revenue and employ approximately 35,000 associates worldwide.
+When combined, Penske Transportation Solutions, headquartered in Reading, Pennsylvania, has businesses that generate approximately $9 billion USD in annual revenue and employ approximately 40,000 associates worldwide.